SAP/sap-btp-service-operator/README.md

 #### Step 1: Create a service instance

-1. To create an instance of a SAP BTP service, first create a `ServiceInstance` custom-resource file:
+1. To create an instance of a service offered by SAP BTP, first create a `ServiceInstance` custom-resource file:

 ```yaml
     apiVersion: services.cloud.sap.com/v1alpha1